 How we can help you help yourself

 C&M can only do so much to help you promote the great work you’re doing for the library.
 We encourage you to use your own skills when appropriate.

 - Post on your private social media about what you’re up to or an upcoming event that you’re putting on.
 Check the social media guidelines first, and then post away!

 - With C&M’s approval, make your own bookmarks and flyers using library templates (updated templates are coming soon).
 Stay Curious brand PowerPoint template PowerPoint template also on Global drive here: L:\Groups & Teams\COMMUNICATIONS & MARKETING\Presentations\2018\SC PowerPoint template.

 - With C&M’s approval, reach out to niche markets to spread the word.
 Cultivate email contact lists so we can reach out to specific groups when it might interest them.

 - Utilize word of mouth – tell customers about what we can offer them.

 - Attend Writing for Web [PDF], an annual class presented by C&M and Digital Services teaching staff how to contribute to the public website.

-- Follow what we’re doing already – Read Library News and skim new content on our public website.
+- Follow what we’re doing already – Read Library News Update (sent bi-weekly through email) and skim blog content on our public website.